antouhou/grafo/README.md

 ## Features

-* Shape Rendering: Create and render complex vector shapes.
+* Shape Rendering: Create and render complex vector shapes (with optional texture layers).
-* Image Rendering: Render images with support for clipping to shapes.
 * (Text rendering was previously integrated; it has now been extracted into a separate crate - https://crates.io/crates/protextinator)
 * Stencil Operations: Advanced stencil operations for clipping and masking.